Skip to main content

 Litigation Funding

-Omni Bridgeway.
+Institutional litigation funder.
 Due diligence, case evaluation, and full financial backing on a no-win, no-fee basis.

 8 years.
 Zero challenges filed.
 We’re changing that.

-The DRA is led by Dzianis KryvasheiMA in International Law, University of St. Gallen (HSG), Switzerland.
+Projekt Datorhall is led by Dzianis KryvasheiMA in International Law, University of St. Gallen (HSG), Switzerland.
 A qualified lawyer and insolvency practitioner with specialist training in EU regulatory frameworks.
 An insolvency practitioner with direct experience recovering assets in Swedish proceedings, including cases initially assessed as unrecoverable.

 Structure